List of GoBots characters: Toys

 Two toys were produced for Bad Boy.
 The first was released as a Gobot, based on the Machine Robo line from Japan.
 The second was a recolor of the Transformer Powerglide, released in Japan as an ehobby exclusive.

-Bent Wing

-Bent Wing was one of the names in a word find that had to be solved to win a copy of the Challenge of the Gobots video game from Your Sinclair magazine.

 Blaster

 Blaster, also known as RocketMan, is a Guardian Gobot who turns into a missile launcher.

-Animated series

-Blaster appeared in the episode "The Third Column" where he works in a Guardian weapons facility that was attacked by the Renegades.
+Blaster appears in the Challenge of the GoBots episode "The Third Column" where he works in a Guardian weapons facility that was attacked by the Renegades.
 The attack was turned away by automated defenses.

 Bug Bite

-Bug Bite is a Renegade who has also appeared in the Transformers franchise as a recolor of the Autobot Bumblebee.
+Bug Bite is a Renegade who has also appeared in the Transformers franchise as a recolor of Bumblebee.
 Bug Bite is also a Yellow VW Beetle like Bumblebee, but larger and he carries a blaster that attaches to his cabin in car mode.

-Bugsie

-Bugsie was one of the names in a word find that had to be solved to win a copy of the Challenge of the Gobots video game from Your Sinclair magazine.

 BuggyMan

-BuggyMan is a Renegade Gobot who turns into a dune buggy.
-Some fiction refers to him as "Buggy Boy".
+BuggyMan is a Renegade Gobot and former Guardian Gobot who turns into a dune buggy.
+Some media refers to him as "Buggy Boy".